Love French Food

 • Wash very well under running water.

-• Place the artichokes in a bowl of cold water in which you have added one tablespoon of vinegar this will prevent the artichokes from discoloring (about 1 tablespoon to about 4 pints of water)
+• Place the artichokes in a bowl of cold water in which you have added one tablespoon of vinegar.
+This will prevent the artichokes from discoloring ( 1 tablespoon to 4 pints/8 cups of water)

 How To Cook Artichokes